DSA-Spring2026/dsa-spring2026.github.io/lectures.md

 ---
-layout: lectures
+layout: Exercises
-title: Lectures
+title: Exercises
-permalink: /lectures/
+permalink: /Exercises/
 ---
-You can download the lectures here.
-We will try to upload lectures prior to their corresponding classes.
+You can download the Exercises here.
+We will try to upload Exercises prior to their corresponding classes.